About Socotra

 The Island is known for its plant diversity, including the dragon blood tree and a variety of succulents.
 While currently relatively pristine. the ecoregion has a long history of human occupation. and over 50 endemic plants are listed on the IUCN Red List of Threatened Species.

-The Socotra Archipelago remains vulnerable to increased human activity tourist and industrial development.
+Socotra Archipelago remains vulnerable to increased human activity tourist and industrial development.
 Strange animals have also been found on Socotra.

 Socotra plants which are living relics of the prehistoric world are often described as ‘most bizarre’ as weird vegetation’ and ‘grotesque’.

-Socotra Flora
+Socotra Island Flora

 The known Socotra flora stands at over 940 species.
 Including some 300 endemics.
 16 of which are restricted to Abdu Al Kuri and another 10 confined to Samha.